aomop/MacroIBI/README.md

 # MacroIBI

-A Shiny application for calculating a macroinvertebrate-based Index of Biotic Integrity (IBI) for wetlands, packaged for easy installation and reuse.
+A Shiny application for calculating a macroinvertebrate-based Index of Biotic Integrity (IBI) for wetlands, packaged for easy installation.

 **Please see the [FIELD AND APP GUIDE](inst/docs/FIELD_AND_APP_GUIDE_v2.md) for questions about sampling protocol or how to use the app**

 ## Installation
+Ensure R or RStudio is installed.
 ```r
 # from the project root
 install.packages("devtools")